Home Page

 Intent

 At Ford Primary School, we believe that success at reading is key to unlocking the rest of the curriculum.
+As a basis, we follow the aims outlined in the National Curriculum.
 We prioritise reading to ensure that children are equipped with the skills they need to access the curriculum as a whole.
 All our children are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.
-Reading widely and often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
-Reading also feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds.
-It is our aim that, by the end of their primary education, where appropriate, all pupils are able to read fluently, and with confidence, in any subject they meet in their forthcoming secondary education.

 Implication